6 Tips for Healthy Teeth This Easter

 Maintaining good oral health during the Easter Holidays is as easy as following these six tips from A Plus Dental:

-1. Wait before brushing your teeth.
+- Wait before brushing your teeth.
 Eating often, which Easter often leads to as you snack on candy, weakens tooth enamel and brushing directly afterwards is worse.
-If you wait half an hour after you have eaten, to brush, saliva has a chance to neutralise acids, re-hardening the enamel.
+If you wait half an hour after you have eaten to brush, saliva has a chance to neutralise acids, re-hardening the enamel.

-4. Healthy snacks clean teeth!
+- Healthy snacks, clean teeth!
 Apples, celery, carrots, and cheese are some snacks that support oral health.
-They promote saliva production which helps reduce the risk of tooth decay.
-As a bonus, those crispy vegetables have fibre that helps clean your teeth!
+They promote saliva production, which helps clean your teeth!

-5. Choose dark chocolate.
-If you’re going to eat chocolate, make it dark chocolate, preferably organic, and with a sugar content of no more than 6-8 grams per serving.
-There are health benefits to eating dark chocolate in moderation, such as dark chocolate which contains flavonoids demonstrated to slow tooth decay.
-Dark chocolate also contains antioxidants, and it’s been shown that having higher levels of antioxidants in your saliva can help to fight gum disease.
+- Choose dark chocolate.
+If you eat chocolate, make it dark chocolate, preferably organic, with a sugar content of no more than 6-8 grams per serving.
+There are health benefits to eating dark chocolate in moderation, such as dark chocolate, which contains flavonoids that have been demonstrated to slow tooth decay.
+Dark chocolate also contains antioxidants, and it’s been shown that having higher levels of antioxidants in your saliva can help fight gum disease.

-6. Regular dental check-ups and professional clean at A Plus Dental.
-Visit us twice a year for a check-up and professional clean!
-This help reduce and fix any damage sugar (or other dental threats) may have done to you, saving you time and money down the road!
+- Regular dental check-ups and professional cleaning.
+Visit us twice a year for a check-up and professional cleaning!
+This helps reduce and fix any damage sugar (or other dental threats) may have done to you, saving you time and money down the road!

 A Plus Dental believes in honesty, compassion, trust, and comfort.
-We give Campbelltown area patients, of all ages, caring, relaxing treatments in a comfortable environment.
+We offer caring, relaxing treatments in a comfortable environment.

 When you choose A Plus Dental, you take the next step towards a beautiful, healthy smile with teeth that feel great in your mouth!!

-We have over 30 years of combined experience and treat each of our patients with the utmost care and respect.
+We have over 30 years of combined experience and treat each patient with the utmost care and respect.

 Call us on (02) 4627 3833 or book your appointment online today.
 We are located at Suite 3/300 Queen Street in Campbelltown.